-Targeted Conditioning

-To the best of our knowledge, we are advancing the only multi-target, multi-indication, clinical-stage pipeline for targeted conditioning.
-Our targeted conditioning agents are intended to potentially enable improved access and outcomes to cell-based therapies with curative potential, including BMT, ACT, and gene therapy.
+Targeted Conditioning Programs for Cell and Gene Therapy: Iomab-B and Iomab-ACT are intended to potentially enable improved access and outcomes to cellbased therapies with curative potential, including BMT, ACT and gene therapy.
 Conditioning in the context of BMT, ACT or gene therapy is the act of depleting certain blood and immune-forming cells, including bone marrow stem cells and, in some cases, cancer cells prior to transplanting new cells into a patient.
 Currently, conditioning is accomplished using a combination of cytotoxic chemotherapeutic agents and external radiation.
 These non-targeted conditioning regimens are highly toxic and may prevent a patient from receiving a potentially curative therapy and hinder outcomes.
-We believe our targeted conditioning is potentially lower systemic and off-target toxicities.
-We use our ARCs both at high isotope dose levels to achieve myeloablation, which fully depletes bone marrow stem cells from depletion.
-In addition, dosing may be titrated downward from myeloablative doses to achieve partial myeloablation, which may be appropriate for certain gene therapy programs.
+We believe our targeted conditioning agents have the potential to increase patient access and outcomes by way of their ability to selectively deplete targeted cells while sparing normal healthy cells, resulting in potentially lower systemic and off-target toxicities.
+We intend to develop our targeted conditioning programs for BMT, ACT and gene therapy applications for malignant and non-malignant diseases and believe that multiple radioisotopes may be utilized including alpha and beta emitters.